-^[52] For more information, please refer to the "Market Abuse regulations" section of this Report.
+^[52] For more information, please refer to the "Board Secretary and Corporate Governance Counsel" and "Meetings and running of meetings" of the Board of Directors sections of this Report.

-^[53] For more information, please refer to the section "Board Review and advice for shareholders on the composition of the Board" of this Report.
+^[53] For more information, please refer to the "Board Review and advice for shareholders on the composition of the Board" section of this Report.